-1. Let the QIAact Beads come to room temperature for at least 30 minutes and vortex thoroughly before use.
+Let the QIAact Beads come to room temperature (15-25°C) for at least 30 minutes and vortex thoroughly before use.

-Recommendation: vortex for 1 minute at maximum speed.
+Recommendation: Vortex beads for 1 minute at maximum speed.

-Pulse-centrifuge the Forward and Reverse PCR reactions from "Protocol: Target Enrichment PCR", page 23, and combine them in a 1.5 ml LoBind tube and add nuclease-free water to bring the volume to 100 μl.
+Pulse-centrifuge the Forward and Reverse PCRs from "Protocol: Target Enrichment PCR", page 23, and combine them in a 1.5 ml LoBind tube.
+Add nuclease-free water to bring the volume to 100 μl.

-Note: The combined PCR reaction volume may be less than 40 $\mu$ l due to evaporation.
-It is important to measure the combined PCR reaction volume from "Protocol: Target Enrichment PCR" and then add the appropriate volume of nuclease-free water to bring the final volume to 100 $\mu$ l.
+Note: The combined PCR volume may be less than 40 $\mu$ l due to evaporation.
+It is important to measure the combined PCR volume from "Protocol: Target Enrichment PCR" and then add the appropriate volume of nuclease-free water to bring the final volume to 100 $\mu$ l.

 - Add 100 μl (1.0x volume) QIAact Beads to 100 μl diluted PCR solution.
-Mix well by pipetting up and down 10 times with a pipet set to 100 μl.
+Mix well by pipetting up and down 10 times using a pipet set to 100 μl.
 Use a fresh tip for every sample.
 Incubate for 5 minutes at room temperature. - Place the tube on the magnetic rack for 10 minutes to separate beads from supernatant.
 Carefully remove and discard supernatant.
 Be careful not to disturb the beads, which contain the DNA target.

-- 5. Completely remove residual supernatant (it is recommended to use a 10 $\mu$ l tip to aspirate the trace amount of residual supernatant after the first aspiration). - 6.
+- 5. Completely remove residual supernatant (it is recommended to use a 10 μl tip to aspirate the trace amount of residual supernatant after the first aspiration). - 6.
 Add 200 μl fresh 80% ethanol to the tube while it is on the magnetic rack.
 Rotate the tube 180° on the magnetic rack four times, shifting the position of the pellet, to wash the beads.
-Once complete wait until solution is clear (2-3 minutes).
+Once complete wait, until the solution is clear (2-3 minutes).
 Completely remove ethanol with a 200 μl pipet tip.

 - 7. Repeat previous step once. - 8.
-After completely removing the ethanol close the tube lid. - 9.
-Remove tube from the magnetic rack and centrifuge briefly (10-15 seconds). - 10.
-Replace tube on the magnetic rack and wait until solution is clear (2-3 minutes).
-Open lid and then use a 10 μl tip to remove any residual ethanol, keep tube lid open and air dry the beads for up to 10 minutes on the rack.
+After completely removing the ethanol, close the tube lid. - 9.
+Remove the tube from the magnetic rack and centrifuge briefly (10-15 seconds). - 10.
+Replace the tube on the magnetic rack and wait until the solution is clear (2-3 minutes).
+Open the lid, and use a 10 μl tip to remove any residual ethanol.
+Keeping the tube lid open, air dry the beads for up to 10 minutes on the rack.

 Note: Avoid over drying the beads.
 As drying depends on temperature and air flow, the drying time may vary.
 Adapt the drying time until the beads are no longer shiny but do not appear cracked.
-Ethanol carryover can affect PCR efficiency in the next protocol, "Universal PCR Amplification".
+Ethanol carryover can affect PCR efficiency in the universal PCR.

-Note: As the beads in different tubes may dry at different rates, once beads are dry close tube lid to avoid over drying.
+Note: The beads in different tubes may dry at different rates.
+Once the beads in a tube are dry, close tube the lid to avoid over drying.

 11. Elute DNA from beads in 16 μl nuclease-free water.
-Mix well by pipetting up and down 10 times with a pipet set to 8 μl.
+Mix well by pipetting up and down 10 times using a pipet set to 8 μl.
 Use a fresh tip for every sample.
-Place on the magnetic rack until solution is clear (5-10 minutes).
+Place on the magnetic rack until the solution is clear (5-10 minutes).
 Transfer 13.4 μl supernatant to a clean 0.2 ml PCR tube.
-Proceed to the next protocol, "Universal PCR Amplification".
+Proceed to "Protocol: Universal PCR Amplification", page 27.